 The WTB Koda Team was initially designed with the female rider in mind, but our testers found this comfortable saddle to be well-suited for male riders as well.
-This saddle impressed us most with its unbeatable comfort, and it took home our Top Pick for Comfort Award.
+This saddle impressed us most with its unbeatable comfort.
 WTB has employed their classic slightly cradled saddle shape on the Koda Team, a design that keeps the rider in the sweet spot and provides a little support as it rises gently towards the tail.
-An anatomical channel on the top of the saddle and a "Comfort Zone" cutout in the shell help to reduce pressure on the more sensitive areas.
+An anatomical channel on the top of the saddle and a "Comfort Zone" cutout in the shell help to reduce pressure on the perineal area.
 This saddle has softer padding than our other top performing saddles, which could reduce pedaling efficiency slightly, although we were too comfortable to notice.
-The Koda Team also impressed us with its weight, at 203g, it was the 2nd lightest saddle in our test selection.
+The Koda Team also impressed us with its weight, at 203g, it's one of the lightest saddles in our test selection.

 If we had to find fault with the Koda Team, it's that it is only available in medium to wider widths, 142mm (tested) and 150mm.
-Riders with narrow sit bones or who prefer a narrower saddle will probably want to look elsewhere.
+Riders with narrow sit bones or who prefer a narrower saddle will probably want to look elsewhere, as will riders who prefer a stiffer and less cushy platform.
 For everyone else, we think the Koda Team is the most comfortable saddle out there and worthy of a look whether you are a male or female rider.

 Read review: WTB Koda Team